ABTSoftware/SciChart.Wpf.Examples/v5.x/Sandbox/UsefulExamples/Readme.md

 A sandbox application showing how to dynamically change the color of Gridlines, text and axis labels in a 3D SciChart WPF Chart

+### 3D Chart Scatter Series on walls

+An example showing how to mimic the effect of a 2D chart on the wall of the Axis Cube in 3D, using scatter series

 ### Animated DataSeries

 A simple example demonstrating how to animate a dataseries